VijayalaxmiSKumbhar/FinFET_7nm_Workshop_VSD/README.md

 ##
 <details>
-<summary> Introduction </summary>
+<summary> Introduction to `FinFET` </summary>
 <br>

-What is `FinFET` ?

- FINFET stands for Fin Field Effect Transistor it belongs to the FET family and it is a type of Multi gate MOSFET that is used in place of a common MOSFET.
+ `FinFET` stands for Fin Field Effect Transistor it belongs to the FET family and it is a type of Multi gate MOSFET that is used in place of a common MOSFET.

 #### Key Features of FinFET Technology
 * `3D Structure:` The vertical fin design improves control over the channel, allowing for higher performance at smaller nodes.
 * `Improved Electrostatic Control:` By surrounding the channel with the gate on three sides, FinFETs reduce leakage currents and improve switching speeds.
-* `Scalability:` FinFET technology enables continued scaling of transistors beyond the limitations faced by planar designs.
+* `Scalability:` `FinFET` technology enables continued scaling of transistors beyond the limitations faced by planar designs.
 </details>

 <details>
-<summary> Why FinFETs?</summary>
+<summary> Why `FinFETs`?</summary>
 <br>

 * To follow Moore’s, we have to increase the number of transistors which leads to downscaling of the transistor dimensions and results in several SCEs.
-* FinFET is one of the favorable devices due to more controllability of the gate over the channel
+* `FinFET` is one of the favorable devices due to more controllability of the gate over the channel
 * Chenming Hu, and his group in 1998 were the first who coined the term FinFET, as a result of the structure.

 <img width="975" height="481" alt="image" src="https://github.com/user-attachments/assets/c6bd333d-f849-4dc4-a326-d4c1928e0a00" />